veenjenga/CSP/README.md

 - 📄 **Read the documentation** in the `/documentation` folder.
 - 💻 **Check out the development roadmap** in `/development`.
 - 🛠️ **Report issues or suggest features** via GitHub Issues.
 - ✨ **Submit pull requests** for improvements in accessibility features.

 ### **Contact & Acknowledgments**
 This project is led by VanKalondu and a dedicated team consisting of MutaiAllan, veenjenga, httpnimrod, and Joel-nganga.
-For inquiries or collaboration, please reach out via [vanessaotieno32@gmail.com]
+Attached is our Pitch Presentaton: file:///C:/Users/VANESSA/Downloads/Equaltrade%20PitchPPT.pdf For inquiries or collaboration, please reach out via [vanessaotieno32@gmail.com]